 Get it Over With Quickly

 When it comes time to educate the person on discreet items which they were incorrect on, get it over with quickly.
-Blatantly state which aspects were incorrect and how you know they are incorrect.
+Blatantly state which aspects were incorrect and how you know they were incorrect.
 Ensure that your method of explanation is delivered in an educative tone rather than being dictated.
 This sting will hurt your listener, which is why you need to get it over with quickly.
-You should not dwell on their act of being wrong, but rather focus on their journey to becoming right.
+You should not dwell on their act of being wrong, but rather focus on their journey toward becoming right.

 Call out their wrongs quickly, and move forward with the plan to correct their actions or work.
 Control the emotional response of the person you are trying to correct in all aspects of the interaction, and do not internally rank them as any lesser than yourself for making these mistakes.